oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

 ### Configuration

-Beginning with operator version 4.0, one or more auxiliary images can be configured in a domain resource `configuration.model.auxiliaryImages` array.
+Beginning with operator version 4.0, you can configure one or more auxiliary images in a domain resource `configuration.model.auxiliaryImages` array.
 Each array entry must define an `image` which is the name of an auxiliary image.
 Optionally, you can set the `imagePullPolicy`,